medusajs/medusa/.changeset/honest-guests-wash.md

 "@medusajs/medusa": patch
 ---

-Introduces a model and migration to create category table that can be nested
+feat(nested-categories): Introduces a model and migration to create category table that can be nested